Medicine Cabinet: What You Need to Have in Your Closet

 Medicine CabinetMedicine Cabinet: What You Need to Have in Your Closet

 You’re at home and one of your friends accidentally cuts themselves.
 You look around your house but can’t find bandages.
 There’s no gauze.
 You want to clean the wound searching for hydrogen peroxide but can’t find any.
-This happens more frequently in households who are down on medical supplies.
+This happens more frequently in households that are down on medical supplies.
 Did you know some people don’t even have a medicine pantry in their homes?
 It’s about time you fix this if you fall into that category.
 Do you know what is needed in your medicine cabinet?
 Today, we will be going over some of the top tools and first aid supplies you will eventually need in your home.

 Bandaids for the Cabinet

-The best advice for stocking your cabinet is always having band-aids, gauze, and peroxide available for any random cuts.
-Band-aids will prevent blood leaking from a wound, while gauze will stop the bleeding, and using peroxide keeps the cut from infection.
+The best advice for stocking your cabinet is always to have band-aids, gauze, and peroxide available for any random cuts.
+Band-aids will prevent blood from leaking from a wound, while gauze will stop the bleeding, and using peroxide keeps the cut from infection.
 Certain cuts and wounds need to be handled differently and healing varies.
 For more information, see the guide here.
 Aches come out of nowhere and hurt.
 Pushing through the pain can be rough, and it’s a good idea to keep some Tylenol or other painkillers in your cabinet.
 Feeling under the weather?
 It’s wise to always have a thermometer in your home to be able to check your temperature.

 Cold Compress and Medicine

-Ever get a black eye or a swollen muscle?
+Ever gotten a black eye or a swollen muscle?
 It’s the perfect time to pull out the cold compress.
 Leave the bag in your freezer for emergencies so that it’s ready to soothe away your pain in a matter of minutes.
 Do you suffer from heartburn?
-Keeping antacids, such as tums give you the ability to fight back as soon as you feel your body begin to flare.
+Keeping antacids, such as Tums gives you the ability to fight back as soon as you feel your body begin to flare.
 Do you wake up from a rough cough throughout the night?
 Cough medicine helps suppress your cough and keep you asleep throughout the night.
 Having trouble sleeping?
 Look into buying melatonin, which helps relax your body for a good night’s rest.

 Allergies, Congestion, and More